SFDO-Tooling/Snowfakery/docs/index.md

 If you experience performance or memory usage problems with big datasets, you might want to shuffle your data into a random order  before using it in Snowfakery.
-Snowfakery's source repository includes a tool called `shufflecsv.py` which can do that for CSV files.
+Snowfakery's source repository includes a simplistic tool called `shufflecsv.py` which can do that for CSV files.
 You feed it a CSV on stdin and it will generate another one on stdout like this: